walmartlabs/concord-website/docs/getting-started/scripting.md

     execution.setVariable("myVar", "Hello!");
 ```

-**Note:** not every data structure of supported scripting languages
+> Note that  not every data structure of supported scripting languages is
-is directly compatible with the Concord runtime.
+> directly compatible with the Concord runtime.
 The values exposed to the flow
-via `execution.setVariable` must be serializable in order to work correctly
+> via `execution.setVariable` must be serializable in order to work correctly
-with forms or when the process suspends.
-Refer to the specific language section
+> with forms or when the process suspends.
+Refer to the specific language
-for more details.
+> section for more details.

 <a name="tasks">